mbhynes/kormos/README.md

   - these algorithms have much faster theoretical convergence to accurate solutions when the dataset is small enough to make computation times feasible
   - deterministic algorithms do not require additional hyperparamter tuning to guarantee convergence (in theory or in practice)

-TL;DR: Because Luddites exist even in the field of numerical optimization.
+So TL;DR: because Luddites exist even in the field of numerical optimization.

 ## Why The Name Kormos?

-The `keras` framework is a powerful and useful tool, and is named after the Greek word *κέρας*, which means *horn*.
+Because `keras` is a powerful and useful tool, and is named after the Greek word *κέρας*, which means *horn*.

 This package is related to `keras`, but isn't very powerful or useful.
 It's named after the Greek word *κορμός*, which means *stump*.

 ## Installation

 Install via the PyPI package [kormos](https://pypi.org/project/kormos/) using pip:

 ```python
 pip3 install kormos
 ```